FAQ

 7. Is the lake treated to control the spread of weeds?

-The KLC does NOT treat the lake to control weed growth.
 With the water clarity at only 3’-5’ below the surface, little nutrient sunlight can feed the weeds and, therefore, fewer weeds are able to grow.
-Deep frost over the winter months kills many of the weeds (mostly Eurasian milfoil) in areas exposed by the winter drawdown.
-The KLC owns and operates an Eco-Harvester, a unique aquatic weed harvester that has the ability to harvest weeds along with their roots.
-In accordance with a yearly DEC permit, the harvester is used throughout the summer to remove various native and invasive weeds that interfere with boating and other recreational activities.
+However, our nutrient rich sediment does provide food for both native and invasive weeds.
+In 2021, 205 acres of invasive Eurasian milfoil were eradicated using ProcellaCor, an EPA and DEC approved herbicide.
+ProcellaCor has many advantages over other widely used herbicides: (1) it is highly effective at extremely low dosages and dissipates quickly after use; (2) it specifically targets Eurasian milfoil and a few other invasive species; (3) it does not harm native vegetation or wildlife; (4) it has minimal water use restrictions (primarily irrigation related); and (5) it reportedly lasts for three years before retreatment may become necessary (other herbicides require annual treatments).
+The KLC also owns and operates an Eco-Harvester, a unique aquatic weed harvester that has the ability to harvest weeds along with their roots.
+In accordance with a yearly DEC permit, the harvester is used during the summer to remove various invasive weeds that interfere with boating and other recreational activities.
 The KLC also sponsors a volunteer water chestnut hand-pulling event each spring in an effort to reduce the spread of this aquatic invasive species.

 8. What is the law regarding the use of Lawn Fertilizers around the lake?